Mid-South Pride

 Mid-South Pride is a non-profit corporation located in Memphis, Tennessee.
 Mid-South Pride Memphis was founded in May 2003, to take over the work formerly done by Memphis Pride.
 Mid-South Pride produces the annual Pride Parade, Festival and Picnic for Memphis as well as other events that reflect the history of Pride in the LGBT community.

-Mid-South Pride is led by an unpaid, board of directors and relies on volunteers and community support to product the annual LGBT pride events.
+Mid-South Pride is led by an unpaid, board of directors and relies on volunteers and community support to produce the annual LGBT pride events.
 One of the major elements that separates Mid-South Pride from other pride organizations is the requirement that all events must be paid in full, so that the organization never takes on more than it can actually pay for.